ivan1993spb/snake-server/README.md

 ## Game rules

-The player controls the snake.
+The player controls snake.
 The task of the game is to grow the biggest snake.
-In order to do this gamers can eat apples and the remains of dead snakes of other games.
-If the snake hits the wall, the snake will die, and the player will start again with small snake.
+In order to do this gamers can eat apples, watermelons and the remains of dead snakes of other gamers.
+If the snake hits a wall, the snake will die, and the player will start again with small snake.

 ## Client